 How to File an Amended Tax Return

 Filing an amended return usually isn’t too difficult.
 Most people do so using the same tax preparation method that they originally used.
 If you used a CPA, it would make sense to go back to that CPA to file the amended return.
-The same goes for using tax preparation software.
+The same goes for using tax preparation software and online tools such as H&R Block and FreeTaxUSA.
 Both preparation methods may result in additional fees from your CPA or tax preparation software.
-If you’re brave and filed your tax return yourself using pen and paper, you’ll want to file your amended return the same way.

-To file an amended tax return, you’ll need to use IRS Form 1040X.
 The form has many of the same items found on Form 1040, but instead of one column of numbers, Form 1040X has three.
-The IRS requests you input the original tax return numbers, the new numbers you wish to file as well as the change between the original return, and the new numbers.
+The IRS requests you input the original tax return numbers andthe new numbers you wish to file, as well as the change between the original return and the new numbers.
 Form 1040X will also ask for the reason you made changes to your tax return.
-If the changes on your return include changes to other tax forms you filed, you’ll need to include those as well.
-Finally, remember Form 1040X allows you to amend only one tax year at a time.
-If you need to amend more than one tax year, you’ll need to file more than one Form 1040X.

 For more information on how to file an amended tax return, read the instructions for Form 1040X on the IRS website or consult a tax professional.